hikeventures/hikeventures.github.io/_posts/best/2014-12-17-best-outdoor-books.markdown

 description: Need some adventures?
 Check our Outdoor Books Guide for 2016
 date: 2014-12-17 17:49:58
 category: articles
 tags:
   - articles
   - best
   - books
   - hiking
 layout: post
 ---
-Here comes our first issue of our Outdoor Books Guide where you can find the latest and most interesting books about outdoor activities, adventures and photography in 2015.
+Here comes our first issue of our Outdoor Books Guide where you can find the latest and most interesting books about outdoor activities, adventures and photography in 2015. {% include disclaimer.html %}

 <a href="https://www.flickr.com/photos/90204224@N07/10906593816"><img src="https://farm4.staticflickr.com/3726/10906593816_40d9a30fce_b.jpg" width="1024" height="687"></a><!--more-->